dkuhman/R_data_wrangle/README.md

 #### Code: tdf_analysis.R
 #### Data: tdf_stats.csv

-This analysis includes an R script that cleans Tour de France overall results from 1990 to 2019.
+**Description:** This analysis includes an R script that cleans Tour de France overall results from 1990 to 2019.
 In particular, it provides good examples for `substr()`, `gsub()`, `group_by()`, and `mutate()`.
 It also provides examples of multiple ggplot2 functions and produces the following figures:

+**What I learned:** For this analysis, I learned a lot about working with strings - particularly to convert race times and gap times from "xxH xx' xx''" format to "xx:xx:xx" format and eventually to strict hours (e.g., xx.xx hours).
+I also learned how to impliment `geom_text` within `ggplot2`.